Tyche

 to Korea.
 Did I understand the gamble I was taking?
 Does

 the risk show my eagerness to get away?
-I remember only using a

 The conscription law in those days allowed